 There are as many ways to answer this as there are types of ENM relationships, and everyone’s reasoning is different.
-Some people view non-monogamy as a lifestyle choice, while others experience it as an orientation or a fundamental part of their identity.
+Some people view non-monogamy as a lifestyle choice, while others experience it as an orientation or a fundamental part of their sexual or romantic identity.
 A person may land on polyamory after a long period of struggling with “serial monogamy” – going from one serious relationship to another to another, while always thinking about what else is out there when you’re with one person.
 Some may feel like this is how they are meant to love for their whole life; that they were “born this way”.
-Still others may choose ENM in response to meeting a love interest who dates that way presently, and they want to join in.
+Still others may choose ENM in response to meeting a love interest who dates that way presently, and they want to join in the fun.

 It is possible to choose and learn to be ethically non-monogamous, just like you learned growing up that people are supposed to be monogamous (even though the high rates of cheating and divorce may indicate otherwise).
 ENM relationships definitely aren’t for everyone.
 They take work and compromise, but so do monogamous relationships.
 There are often more unusual hoops to jump through, too, not to mention dealing with society’s perception of your lifestyle and relationship choices.
 That being said, ENM can be a perfect fit for the many people who realize that love is not a finite resource!
-There is no limit to the amount of love you have to give away, or to receive.
+There is no limit to the amount of love you have to give away, or can receive.
 You can love more than one person at once, so why shouldn’t you if that’s what makes you happy?

 Whether you view ENM as an intrinsic orientation or a choice doesn’t make much of a difference.
 After all, monogamy is a choice, too…it’s just so deeply engrained in our culture and our upbringing that it makes any other choice seem “wrong” or bad.
 It’s not!
 ENM relationships are just as loving and valid as monogamous ones.
 Just like their monogamous counterparts, polyam people can choose to (or choose not to) get married, have children, buy houses together, and build their lives just as they see fit.
 And hopefully, through education and exposure, the understanding and acceptance of these types of relationships by the general public continues to grow.